ahurlbatt/homeserver/README.md

 ## TO DO

-1. Monitoring
-   1. Storage for influxdb
-   2. Storage for loki
-2. Test restoring a backup
+1. Test restoring a backup
-3. Change zfs pools to disk by-id (/dev/disk/by-id/)
+2. Change zfs pools to disk by-id (/dev/disk/by-id/)
-4. Nextcloud Apps
+3. Nextcloud Apps
     1. Memories
-5. Move secrets out of git, then rotate
+4. Move secrets out of git, then rotate